User Manual

 Once you have the desired structure, go to the layout view and start experimenting with different combinations of flap locations.
 BP Studio will try its best to find stretching patterns for those flaps that has overlapping with their corresponding rectangles (but not with their corresponding circles) and try to determine the shape of all flaps and rivers automatically.
 For a very brief account of the method of generating stretch patterns used in this app, see [2] and [3].

-When you finish your design, you can save your project, save the entire workspace, or export the design to CP formats for further editing in other softwares (such as Oriedita).
+When you finish your design, you can save your project, save the entire workspace, or export the design to CP/FOLD formats for further editing in other softwares (such as Oriedita).
 Note that CP exporting is not intended to generate flat-foldable CPs (which is beyond the scope of BP Studio for now), but to give you a starting point without having to redraw everything from scratch.

 The default colorings of hinges, ridges, and axial-parallel creases follows Lang’s convention in his book, but you may also customize them in the preference dialog.
 For clarity, only the axial-parallel creases of the stretching patterns are shown, but you should have no problem figuring out the rest by looking at the ridge creases.